iTwenty/personal-website/content/posts/04-swift-collections/index.md

 print(funkyArray.lastIndex { $0 < 5 } ?? "-") // C
 ```

-The ability to traverse backwards enables BidirectionalCollection to refine the implementation of `reversed()` method. `reversed()` method is originally [implemented](https://github.com/apple/swift/blob/92335b115a432e2ab0f50055584a2a5ce7f2808f/stdlib/public/core/SequenceAlgorithms.swift#L698) at Sequence level with return type as `Array<Element>`.
-At Sequence level, it has O(N) runtime as the algorithm has to eagerly read elements from the start to end, much like you or me would do it when asked to implement `reversed()` in an interview.
-BidirectionalCollection [implements](https://github.com/apple/swift/blob/7123d2614b5f222d03b3762cb110d27a9dd98e24/stdlib/public/core/Reverse.swift#L265) `reversed()` in a way that does not read Sequence elements at all, but returns a type called ReversedCollection that wraps the original Collection.
+The ability to traverse backwards enables BidirectionalCollection to refine the implementation of `reversed()` method. `reversed()` is originally [implemented](https://github.com/apple/swift/blob/92335b115a432e2ab0f50055584a2a5ce7f2808f/stdlib/public/core/SequenceAlgorithms.swift#L698) at Sequence level with return type as `Array<Element>`.
+At Sequence level, it has O(N) runtime as the algorithm has to eagerly read elements from start to end, much like you or I would do it if asked to implement `reversed()` in an interview.
+BidirectionalCollection [implements](https://github.com/apple/swift/blob/7123d2614b5f222d03b3762cb110d27a9dd98e24/stdlib/public/core/Reverse.swift#L265) `reversed()` in a way that does not read Sequence elements at all, but returns a new type called ReversedCollection that wraps the original Collection.
 ReversedCollection transparently converts it's own indices into indices for base collection, and simply accesses elements from base collection as needed.
+Creating ReversedCollection has O(1) complexity.

 Since the return type for Sequence implementation differs from the BidirectionalCollection's return type, we can see two autocomplete prompts for `reversed()` in Xcode.
 We can select the one we want by explicitly declaring the type of variable supposed to hold the value of `reversed()`.

-// TODO - Reversed image
+{{<figure src="reversed_autocomplete.png" alt="Reversed autocomplete" caption="Two implementations of reversed()" position="center" style="border-radius: 8px;">}}

 ### MutableCollection
-If you try to modify any value in FunkyArray using subscript, things will crash and burn[^compiler_crash].
-Collection only gives you subscript read access to it's elements.
-To unlock write access, you need to conform to MutableCollection.
+If we try to modify any value in FunkyArray using subscript, things will crash and burn[^compiler_crash].
+Collection only gives us subscript read access to it's elements.
+To unlock write access, we need to conform to MutableCollection.
 Protocol definition is simple -

 ```swift
 protocol MutableCollection: Collection {